salesfire/tech-tests/frontend/README.md

 ### 1. Project Setup
 - Create a new Git repository and push it to GitHub for review.
 - Scaffold a fresh Vue 3 project using the Vue CLI.
-- Install and configure Vuex for centralized state.
+- Install and configure pinia for centralized state.

 ### 2. Components
 - **SearchBar**
   - Emits the current input value on each keyup.
-  - Debounces input to reduce unnecessary API calls (optional, but recommended).
 - **ResultsSet**
-  - Subscribes to Vuex state via getters.
+  - Subscribes to pinia state via getters.
-  - Renders a list of search suggestions or a “no results” message.

 ### 3. State Management
 - **Store Structure**